 Lanfranco Aceti, PhD, (AR 787 – Arts in Barcelona, AR 690 – The Art World, AR 802/803 — Internship, AR 650 – Writing for the Arts) is director of Arts Administration at Boston University.
-He is an academic, artist, and curator whose interdisciplinary research focuses on the intersection between video and expanded cinema, digital arts, visual culture, and new media technologies.
+He is known for his social activism and extensive career as an artist, curator, and academic.
+Currently, he is a visiting professor and research affiliate at ACT @ Massachusetts Institute of Technology.
+Aceti’s interdisciplinary research focuses on the intersection between video and expanded cinema, digital arts, visual culture, and new media technologies.
 As a practitioner, his interests lie in contemporary art, curatorial studies, transmedia, inter-semiotic translations between classic media and new media, contemporary digital hybridization processes, and new media studies and their practice-based applications in the field of fine arts.
 His doctorate was in fine art, new media, and film; his master’s was in film and video production; and his diploma was in journalism, film, and media studies.

 Prior to his appointment at Metropolitan College, Aceti served as a visiting scholar at Goldsmiths, University of London, and at the Victoria and Albert Museum.
 He has taught contemporary art and digital culture with the Faculty of Arts and Social Sciences, Sabanci University, Istanbul, and was director of the Kasa Gallery, Istanbul, where he exhibited a range of innovative artworks.